Jkierem/ui-test/README.md

 - The gradient in the images while on the list view doesn't work properly due to the nature of mix-blend.
 Needs further work.
 - Deployment was planed on firebase.
 Currently not deployed
 - The only part of the data that can be modified is the vote count.
 In practice, this means the last modified attribute is set and will not update accordingly.
 This is due to time constraints
+- the local observable is missing an unsubscribe function for when the component gets unmounted.
+Shouldn't be a cause for bugs in the current state but will be if the component get unmounted and remounted.